List of rolling stock preserved on the South Devon Railway

 There are a number of historic coaches in use including two 'GWR Super Saloons' coaches once used for trans-Atlantic liner passengers, and several auto coaches that were used on small branch lines such as this.

 The engine sheds and workshops are at Buckfastleigh.
 Wagons used for maintaining the line are mostly kept at Staverton railway station and some rolling stock is stored at Totnes Riverside.

-Locomotives

 Steam locomotives

 Many of the steam locomotives operating on the South Devon Railway are Great Western Railway (GWR) designs which would have worked on the line and nearby.
 There are also several locomotives from industrial facilities such as quarries and gas works, including some from locations in Devon.